packagist/private-packagist-docs/docs/dependabot-for-private-packagist.md

 ## Troubleshooting

-To check if Dependabot is able to access your packages, you need to navigate to “Insights”, then “Dependency Graph” and then activate the tab “Dependabot”.
+To check if Dependabot is able to access your packages, navigate to “Insights”, then “Dependency Graph” and then activate the tab “Dependabot”.

 ![Dependabot Insights](/Resources/public/img/docs/articles/dependabot-insights.png)